Whatapalaver/100_Days_of_Code/README.md

 Back to react.
 I am now running through Dave Ceddia's Pure React book.
 It's pretty good so far and encourages quite a bit of experimentation as you run through the exercises to build more components.

 ### R3D51 Mon 26 Nov
 Interview day today so I reviewed my tech test and annoyingly found some errors where dependencies weren't specified in my gemfile.
 Too flippin late now.
 The tech interview also revealed another error in the placement of my call to simplecov that ensured I always got 100% coverage.
-Might have been a great wheeze if it hasn't been discovered.
+Might have been a great wheeze if it hadn't been discovered.

 ### R3D50 Sat 24 Nov
 I'm moving on the the Intermediate React workshop today with Brian Holt.
 It was a toss up between this and Javascript fundamentals but the React course deals with production ready code which I've already identified as a stumbling block.